Mongolia Dinosaur Dig

-This small group educational tour, the Mongolia Dinosaur dig in the Gobi Desert is arranged under the auspices of the Institute of Paleontology and Geology, Mongolian Academy of Sciences.
+This small group educational tour, the Mongolia Dinosaur dig in the Gobi Desert, is arranged under the auspices of the Institute of Palaeontology and Geology, Mongolian Academy of Sciences.
 The goal of the dinosaur dig in the Gobi Desert is to assist in scientific research and field study projects through sustainable tourism.
-This is a unique experience to contribute to the world's understanding of Mongolian dinosaurs through paleontology.
+This is a unique experience to contribute to the world's understanding of Mongolian dinosaurs through palaeontology.

 The first nest of dinosaur eggs was discovered in Mongolia in 1928.
 These local geological beds are especially relevant as they yield not only the dinosaurs remains but also the fossils of mammals and other animal species as well as baby dinosaurs.

 Our small groups palaeontological tour begins in Ulaanbaatar.
 This city offers an intriguing contrast between ancient traditions and the dawning of a 21st century.
 Consequently this contrast is seen in the traditional gers and Buddhist monasteries coexisting with modern high-rises.
 In Ulaanbaatar, you visit Gandan Monastery, the seat of Buddhism in Mongolia.
 In the monastery grounds, you hear the low tones of the horns used to call the lamas to the temple.
 While here you can observe their daily rituals, including the reading of the sutras.
 You also visit the National History Museum for an overview of Mongolia’s history and culture.
 Finally, you will also have the opportunity to tour the Mongolian Paleontological Laboratory.